JustinGOSSES/nasa-contractor-jobs-information/README.md

 # nasa-contractor-jobs-information
-Place to put information about where to look for NASA contractor jobs so I can just send people a link to it and not have to retype
+This is a place I put information about where to look for NASA contractor jobs, so I can just send people a link to it and not have to retype it all out each email.

 <i>WARNING: This is just my opinion at one point in time and likely will be incorrect and out of date in some form almost immediately.</i>